dermatz/ddev-woodoo-buildtools-magento/README.md

-  check, selftest       Woodoo Self Test themes                List all available themes that are configured in .ddev/config.yaml themes                List all available themes that are configured in .ddev/config.yaml build                 Builds all themes that are configured in .ddev/config.yaml build theme           Build a specific theme watch theme           Watch for CSS and JS changes in a specific theme
+  check, selftest       Woodoo Self Test themes                List all available themes that are configured in .ddev/config.yaml themes                List all available themes that are configured in .ddev/config.yaml build                 Build all themes that are configured in .ddev/config.yaml build theme           Build a specific theme watch theme           Watch for CSS and JS changes in a specific theme